Esquire Classic, the complete digital archive from 1933 to today, September 2015.

 "The Theory of Everything," Esquire, December 2006.
 Included in Best American Science Writing 2007.

-Tyler Cabot is the deputy editor of Audible Originals, the Amazon company's premium original audio division, where he has worked with authors such as Robert A. Caro and Tom Rachman.
+Tyler Cabot is the deputy editor of Audible Originals, the Amazon company's premium original audio division, where he works with authors such as Robert A. Caro, Curtis Sittenfeld, and Adam Grant.
 Previously, as the director of Esquire's innovation lab, he built the magazine's full digital archive, paywall, and podcast, and partnered with companies such as Public Radio Exchange, Medium, Atavist, and Piano to develop editorial products and monetization tools.
 In his role as Esquire's senior features and fiction editor, he edited "Joplin," by Luke Dittrich, which won the National Magazine Award for Feature Writing in 2012.
-He's a founding member of the global storytelling nonprofit Narrative 4 and was a 2014 Nieman Journalism Fellow at Harvard.
+He's a founding member of Colum McCann’s global storytelling nonprofit Narrative 4 and was a 2014 Nieman Journalism Fellow at Harvard.

 "All Ears—Caro Working on Audio-Only Project," AP, March 20, 2017.